mihailthebuilder/librethinker-extension/README.md

 ## OpenAI model

-Fetch your OpenAI API key: https://platform.openai.com/settings/organization/api-keys
+Generate an API key on the OpenAI platform: https://platform.openai.com/settings/organization/api-keys

 Set the key as the `LT_LLM_API_KEY` environment variable in your operating system.